-Canvas: Course materials will be on Canvas.
-Assignments will be made available through Canvas, and you will turn assignments in through Gradescope.
+Canvas: Course materials will be on Canvas/Ed Discussion.
+Assignments will be made available through Canvas, and you will turn assignments in through Canvas.
 I will use Ed Discussion to communicate with the class, generally.
-I expect that everyone has their notifications set so that, when I post to Ed Discussion, you will be immediately notified.
-I will expect that everyone reads and acts on these announcements in a timely fashion.
+I expect that everyone has their notifications set so that, when I make a post on Ed Discussion, you will be immediately notified.
+I will expect that everyone reads and acts on anything I post in a timely fashion.